crim-ca/weaver/README.rst

 Extra Details & Sponsors
 -------------------------

-The project was initially developed upon `OGC Testbed-14 – ESA Sponsored Threads – Exploitation Platform` findings and following improvements.
-It is also advanced with sponsorship from the `U.S. Department of Energy` to support common API of the |esgf|.
+The project was initially developed upon *OGC Testbed-14 – ESA Sponsored Threads – Exploitation Platform* findings and improvements following from previous |ogc-tb13-cloud-er|_ architecture designs.
+It was also built upon sponsorship from the *U.S. Department of Energy* to support common API of the |esgf|.
 The findings are reported on the |ogc-tb14|_ thread, and more explicitly in the |ogc-tb14-platform-er|_.